 Proposals are usually funded in the range of a few hundred to a few thousand dollars, but there is no limit to requests.
 Remember that the inexpensive idea is as interesting as the expensive one.
 The amount of funds awarded will depend on the number and quality of proposals submitted.
 Be prepared to know how you will proceed if the King Creativity Fund is able to provide only part of the funding you apply for.

 The King Creativity Fund Selection Committee includes previous King Scholars, interested faculty members, and an administrative advisor.
 The Committee evaluates proposals on the basis of creative merit, innovation, soundness of proposal, feasibility, and justification of the budget.
-A sample project rating sheet, used by the selection committee, is attached to assist you in the preparation of your proposal.
+A sample project rating sheet, used by the selection committee, is included in the “Call for Proposals” document, this is to assist you in the preparation of your proposal.